Nice While It Lasted: Plot

 Later, BoJack meets with Princess Carolyn and congratulates her on the wedding reception.
 Princess Carolyn tells BoJack that Hollywoob is waiting for his comeback with The Horny Unicorn, and assures him people may give him another chance.
 BoJack asks Princess Carolyn to dance, and he tells her he fantasized about convincing her to go through with the wedding.
 Princess Carolyn assures him that she does not need convincing, and that she is happy with the decision that she has made.
 BoJack tells her that she deserves to be happy, and asks for representation should he decide to re-enter the business.
 Princess Carolyn smiles, instead offering to "recommend some excellent people".
 BoJack returns a smile as they continue to dance.

 Later, BoJack climbs onto the roof and finds Diane smoking.
 BoJack tells her that he misses her, and she reminds him of the voicemail he left when he broke into his old house and nearly drowned.
 She reveals that she thought he was dead for seven hours, and initially blamed herself for not taking care of him.
 BoJack apologizes, and both agree they are glad he’s still alive.
-Diane reveals that she is happily married to her husband Guy, and that they have moved to Houston together.
+Diane reveals that she is happily married to Guy, and they have moved to Houston together.
 She muses that some people help you become who you are despite not being a permanent part of your life, implying that she will be cutting ties with BoJack, which he appears to accept.
 She thanks him and gets up to leave, but BoJack convinces her to let him tell her a story from prison about his efforts to stop watching The Family Stone every movie night, which culminated in them now watching Pieces of April each time.
 Diane is amused and says that it is a nice night, and BoJack agrees.
 The two stare at the sky in silence.

+Production

+Series creator Raphael Bob-Waksberg wrote the episode.

+"Nice While It Lasted" was written by series creator Raphael Bob-Waksberg and directed by Aaron Long.
+It was released on Netflix on January 31, 2020, alongside the second half of the sixth and final season.